One dead, one critical after early morning stabbing in city street

 AdvertisementAdvertise with NZME.

-The scene is just two blocks away from the Invercargill Police station and less than 2km from the scene of a horror crash that has claimed several lives.
+The scene is just two blocks away from the Invercargill police station and less than 2km from the scene of a horror crash that claimed several lives yesterday.

 Harvey said police want to speak to anyone who was either walking or driving through the vicinity of Don St at the time.